Search

 I’m a bit obsessed with historical stock and bond returns.
 Since I’m a control freak, and the future is unknowable, knowing historical stock and bond returns gives me an illusion of control over my investments.

-If you’re wondering why you should care about the average bond return or the stock and bond market performance, read on.
+If you’re wondering why you should care about the average historical bond returns or stocks historical returns and performance, read on.

 Knowing the average portfolio return helps you plan for the growth you can expect from your investments.
 Many investment calculators ask you to estimate the future return that you expect on your portfolio.
 Knowing the historical average returns on bonds and stocks is a good starting point to estimate your expected future investment returns.